Rumen Surdzhiyski: Career and Work

 Rumen Surdzhiyski's first steps in cinema were as an actor.
 Still a student at NATFA, he has two small roles in the films "Taste of Almonds" (1967) and "The Penlevé case" (1967).

 In the same year (1967) he graduated from NATFA and he joins the Dobrich Drama Theatre "Yordan Yovkov" as writer-director.
 His first play on its stage is "Kaliakra" (season 1967-1968), which is a revival production with author, and the dramatist of the theatre, Krastyo Drenski.
 The play recreates the legend of Kaliakra, the main role of which performed by the unforgettable actress Katya Pascaleva.
 Next are the plays "Golemanov" (1968), by Ste Le Kostov, with which the Dobrich Drama theatre toured to Nitra, Slovakia, "The Nights of Ivan Gilin", by Nikolay Parushev (season 1968-1969), "Svekarva", by Anton Strashimirov (season 1968-1969) and "Chichovtsi", a dramatization by Ivan Vazov (season 1969-1970).

-On the stage of the Dobrich Drama Theatre Rumen Surdzhiyski had the pleasure of working with a wonderful team – the actors Katya Paskaleva, Kirill Kavadarkov, Lidia Eminova, Plamen Donchev, Radoslav Stoilov, Stoyan Gerganov, along with some of the incumbent actors - Kalcho Georgiev, Galina Nenova, Lyuben Popov, Ventzislav Valchev, Atanas Bozhinov, etc. with the directors Nikolay Polyakov, Kuzman Popov, with production designer Lydia Batzinova.
+On the stage of the Dobrich Drama Theatre Rumen Surdzhiyski worked with a team including the actors Katya Paskaleva, Kirill Kavadarkov, Lidia Eminova, Plamen Donchev, Radoslav Stoilov, Stoyan Gerganov, along with some of the incumbent actors - Kalcho Georgiev, Galina Nenova, Lyuben Popov, Ventzislav Valchev, Atanas Bozhinov, etc. with the directors Nikolay Polyakov, Kuzman Popov, with production designer Lydia Batzinova.
 In 1970 fire destroyed the theatre building so the theatrical company moved in the local Cultural House.

 In 1970, Rumen Surdzhiyski was invited by Pencho Dimitrov, assistant producer with Studios for Feature Films "Boyana", to work as assistant director of dialog, in the Bulgarian-Italian Production "Michael Strogoff" (1970), by the director Eriprando Visconti.
 The work of these assistants is to help the actors deal with the English text, because the film was shot in English.
 He did not hesitate and left the theater and to begin his career in cinema.

 As a first assistant director, he also worked in the production "The Indispensable Sinner" (1971) by the director Borislav Sharaliev.